 2. Spread the word!

 You can save yourself a lot of stress by letting the right people know about your plans.
 Tell your bank about your travel dates for extra security.
 ING customers can easily log their travel plans in the ING app or via ING online banking!
 While you’re at it, you can also save money by putting subscriptions or memberships on hold while you’re away.

 3. Know your yen from your rupiah.

 Feel like you’re learning a new language when figuring out a currency conversion?
 Try to work out an easy comparison between the currency you’ll need and the Aussie dollar, using a currency converter like OFX.
-For example, at the time of publishing this article, 1,000 Japanese Yen is around $12 Aussie dollars but 1,000 Indonesian Rupiah is around 10 Aussie cents.
+For example, at the time of publishing this article, 1,000 Japanese yen is around $13 Aussie dollars but 1,000 Indonesian rupiah is around 10 Aussie cents.
 It’s not perfect, but it can help you understand the amount of money you’re about to spend.

 4. Prepare for pesky surprises!

 No matter how well you plan, it’s always good to have something extra in your back pocket.
 Travel insurance is really handy if you find yourself in a jam, so take a look at some options.
-You can insert your travel dates and destinations in a site like comparetravelinsurance.com.au to get quick and easy quotes.
+ING offers for different levels of cover and a range of benefits to help with your budget and travel needs.

 If you think your savings will only cover the basic expenses of the trip, then look into getting a credit card or increasing your limit for emergencies.
 Don’t forget to check the expiry dates on your credit or debit cards to make sure they’ll last until you’re back on home soil.

 To avoid surprises when you’re souvenir shopping, check whether your bank charges international transaction fees.
-For instance, if you’re an eligible ING Orange One and Orange Everyday customers have the opportunity to avoid ING international transaction fees when they deposit their pay of $1,000 or more per month and also make 5+ card purchases that are settled (not pending) every month on their account.
+For instance, if you’re an eligible ING Orange One and Orange Everyday customer, you can get all ING International Transaction Fees rebated if you deposit $1,000 or more into your Orange Everyday account each month as well as make 5+ settled (not pending) card purchases.

 5. Explore like a local.